bibtissam/LSTM-Attention-FraudDetection/README.md

 <img src="img/4.png" width=300>

-To highlight the classification performance of our proposed model, in terms of sensitivity, we present a visualization of the confusion matrix
+To highlight the classification performance of our proposed model, in terms of sensitivity, we present a visualization of the confusion matrix of LSTM and our proposed model (LSTM-Attention)

 <img src="img/MC_Results.PNG" width=500>